melon-ruet/CornerCase/README.md

 * Admin can add employees and restaurant managers
 * Restaurant managers can add their restaurants.
 One manager can add multiple restaurants
 * Employees can vote only one menu each day.
 Also they can edit their vote.
-* Can be multiple winner based on same number of vote
+* Can be multiple winners based on same number of vote
 * A restaurant can not be winner for 3 consecutive days
 * Has login and logout option